Digital Content Specialist Jobs in USA with Visa Sponsorship

 Does a Digital Content Specialist role qualify for H-1B sponsorship?

 It depends on how the position is defined.
-For H-1B eligibility, the role must qualify as a specialty occupation requiring a bachelor's degree in a specific field such as communications, journalism, marketing, or English.
+For H-1B visa eligibility, the role must qualify as a specialty occupation requiring a bachelor's degree in a specific field such as communications, journalism, marketing, or English.
 Generic content roles where any degree is accepted typically don't qualify.
 Roles tied to a specific content vertical, like healthcare or technical documentation, have stronger cases because the degree field is narrower and more defensible.

 What degree do I need for an employer to sponsor my Digital Content Specialist visa?